Moving Average Forecast – EXCEL GUIDE

 On top of that, it’s easy to mess up an existing spreadsheet accidentally if you start moving things around to make space for something else.

-Step 2: Use the =AVERAGE formula to get the moving average
+Step 2: Use the =AVERAGE Formula

 Next, let’s get into the specifics of how to apply the moving average formula.

-The reason we do it this way is that three months is a good base time period for our purposes.
 What we’re trying to do here is smooth out the spikiness of the sales data to get at the underlying trend.

-If we only look at monthly averages, the overall trend will be obscured by monthly peaks and troughs.
-Whereas if we choose, say, a six-month moving average, we might not generate enough data points to gain any meaningful insights.
+Whereas if we choose a six-month moving average, we might not generate enough data points to gain any meaningful insights.

 Like this: